JorgVervaet/NLP-Project/README.md

 We used classification report to evaluate our model (Accuracy = 0.91 for Linear SVC)

+## streamlit_app.py

+To run the streamlit_app.py file just use the following command in the terminal:
+- 'streamlit run streamlit_app.py'

+This file is used to make the model run online so that it can easily be utilized with a appropriate interface.

 ## Authors of this project

 * [Stefan Mihut](https://github.com/StefanMihut)